floppyiphone99/Programs-for-VMware/README.md

 ## 🔧 Usage

-1. Mount the ISO to your XP or Server 2003 virtual machine using VMware.
+1. Mount the ISO to your Windows virtual machine using VMware.
 2. Open the mounted virtual CD/DVD drive inside the guest OS.
 3. Manually browse and run the `.exe` files to install desired software.
 4. Refer to `onecore_notice.txt` before using OneCore API binaries.